Maps and travel

 From London Heathrow

 There is a direct National Express coach service between London Heathrow and Bristol.
 Alternatively, you can take the Heathrow Express to London Paddington and a Great Western Railway train from Paddington to Bristol Temple Meads station.
-For information on how to get from Bristol Temple Meads to the University please see the Train section above.
+For information on how to get from Bristol Temple Meads to the University please see the 'by train' section above.

 Getting around on the day